intel-unesp-mcp/infieri2019-session1/README.md

 they are used on multi-core / multi-socket systems, like the widely used Intel Xeon processors.

-This hands-on training has been designed to be a comprehensive, practical introduction to parallel programming based on the Xeon Phi architecture and programming models, aiming to demonstrate the processing power of the Intel Xeon Phi product family.
+This hands-on, self-paced training has been designed to be a comprehensive, practical introduction to parallel programming based on the Xeon Phi architecture and programming models, aiming to demonstrate the processing power of the Intel Xeon Phi product family.
 Attendants of these training activities will start